Devilish-Trio/COFLAutoFlipperSkyblock/README.md

 5. Sleeps briefly to control the loop rate

 ## Usage

-1. Set up the required dependencies.
-2. Adjust the global variables for your specific use case (screen coordinates, color ranges, etc.).
-3. Compile and run the program.
-4. Use the 'Q' key to pause/resume operations.
+If you can't figure it out, then idk, I guess that sounds like a you problem

 * Converted from Python to C++ with GPT4.
 * Added image cacheing and task parallelism for extra speed.
 * Fully external and does not hook into Minecraft at all!

-# How to Use?
-If you can't figure it out, then idk, I guess that sounds like a you problem